JakubJanowski/hpmor/README.md

-# Harry Potter and the Methods Of Rationality
+# Harry Potter and the Methods of Rationality

-This is a XeLaTeX version of [the popular didactic fan-fiction](https://www.hpmor.com) by Eliezer Yudkowsky, which can make e-books, and six volumes in PDF that can be printed and bound.
+This is a XeLaTeX version of [the popular didactic fan-fiction](https://www.hpmor.com) by Eliezer Yudkowsky, which can make an e-book, and six volumes in PDF that can be printed and bound.
 There are also dust jackets for the printable volumes.

 See [latest release](https://github.com/JakubJanowski/hpmor/releases/latest) for PDF downloads.

-The source for this version was originally taken from https://github.com/rrthomas/hpmor, then changes from https://github.com/xenohedron/hpmor-xetex were applied on top of it to aggregate the improvements made by fans on independent versions of this fiction.
-This repository also includes my individual changes.

 ## Features
-- Includes an edited version of _Daystar's Remix of Rationality_ which improves the flow and tone of chapters 1-4
 - Spellcheck and standardization
   - Fixed typos
-  - Removed early Britpicks for consistent usage throughout
+  - Removed early Brit-picks for consistent usage throughout
   - Removed Omake files from individual volumes
   - Epigraphs opening chapters
   - Removed author's notes from chapter openings
   - Standardization of formats for dates and times
   - Consistent capitalization of various words
   - Minor improvements to italics, lists, notes, and headlines
-- LaTeX formatting code restructured, pruned, and somewhat commented
-  - Separate .tex file for each chapter
-  - Formatting and macros in common header
-- Outputs six PDF files for printing the story in six volumes
-  - A5 page size
-  - Bookmarks and unobtrusive links with hyperref
-  - Automatic chapter numbering restarts in each subbook with ToC
 - Careful typography
   - Text set in 11-point Alegreya, chapter headings set in Lumos
   - American English hyphenation rules